Creating A Weather Lesson Plan for Kindergarten

 - The student will identify kinds of weather (e.g., snowy, rainy, cloudy, sunny, windy, stormy, etc.)

-- The student will develope an understanding of classification by sorting weather picture cards.
+- The student will develop an understanding of classification by sorting weather picture cards.

 - The student will work cooperatively as part of a group.

-- Once the groups have been formed, then give each group a weather picture card.
+Once the groups have been formed, give each group a weather picture card.
 Groups will take 2-3 minutes to make observations about the picture card.

-- Once these subgroups are named then the teacher places all of the subgroups inside one big circle and asks the students how are all the groups or pictures alike.
+Once these subgroups are named, the teacher places all of the subgroups inside one big circle and asks the students how are all the groups or pictures alike.
 Record the responses.
-The teacher must provide questioning that will allow the students to see that they are all kinds of weather.
+The teacher must provide questioning that will allow the students to see that there are all kinds of weather.